navicore/augie/README.md

 Terms
 ---
-1. Augie
-2. Agiement
+1. Augie - The set of ideas and code libraries for working with cameras and camera live-views.
+2. Agiement - An Augie module.
+Sets of modules make up an Augie application.
-3. Augielay
+3. Augielay - A visual Augiement that effects the live-view.
-4. Mode
+4. Mode - An Augie application can have multiple personalities, each one embodied in a Mode.
+All settings for a camera and augiements are scoped to a mode.
+5. Augmatic 1000 - the example camera application and reference implementation for all things Augie.